-The beauty of design meets the beast within the engine.
+The beauty of the design meets the beast within the engine.
 This is the heady cocktail dished out by Porsche.
 The recently unveiled 911 Turbo Cabriolet is a fine example of artistry and engineering marvels.
-Based on the 997 series, this hip new car is a Coupe powered by a 3.6-liter six-cylinder ‘boxer’ engine with biturbo turbo charging and Variable Turbine Geometry.
-It generates 480hp and 620 Nm at 1950 rpm.
+Based on the 997 series, this hip new car is a Coupe powered by a 3.6-liter six-cylinder ‘boxer’ engine with Biturbo turbocharging and Variable Turbine Geometry.
+It generates 480hp and 620 Nm in 1950 RPM.
 The “Sport Chrono Turbo Package”, which is optional, includes an overboost function as well.
-In flat four seconds this baby purrs from 0 to 100 (manual transmission).
+In flat four seconds, this baby purrs from 0 to 100 (manual transmission).
 The Tiptronic S time can be cut to 3.8 seconds.
 Top speeds of 310 km/h are achieved in both the versions.
 It guzzles 12.9 liters per 100 km, which is pretty impressive.
-While the open version of 911 Turbo weighs 70 kg more than the Coupe; the light tree-layered Soft top takes roughly 20 seconds to open/close up.
+While the open version of the 911 Turbo weighs 70 kg more than the Coupe; the light tree-layered Soft top takes roughly 20 seconds to open/close up.
 Bi-Xenon headlights add to the value of the car.
-19 inch forged wheels with two-toned appearance, air conditioner, wind deflector, the Porsche Communication Module or the PCM (a navigation module) with a 5.8-inch color screen and Bose Surround Sound System are some of the specs that make this car a good buy.
+19 inch forged wheels with a two-toned appearance, air conditioner, wind deflector, the Porsche Communication Module, or the PCM (a navigation module) with a 5.8-inch color screen and Bose Surround Sound System is some of the specs that make this car a good buy.

 (more pictures ahead)

 The 2008 Porsche 911 Turbo Cabriolet base price starts at EUR 126,600 ($172,000).